jcslm001/murty.io/content/brendan/resume.md

 - __Honest__ Honesty is one trait I value in all areas of my life.
 I won't hesitate to initiate tough discussions when required with clients and management.
 - __Reliable__ When I say I'll get something done within a certain timeframe, you can rely on me to get it completed.
 - __Dedicated__ I'm self-taught and my thirst for knowledge drives my career forward.
 I'm always keen to discuss my thoughts on new techniques and development platforms.
-- __Flexible__ I've had many varied roles in the web development industry and love to both plan the bigger picture and dive in to the intricate details.
+- __Flexible__ I've had many varied roles in the web development industry and am comfortable with planning the bigger picture and diving in to the intricate details of a software feature.

 ### Employment

-- __ACT Project Manager and Web Developer__ *[Sentral Education](http://sentral.com.au) &mdash; Oct 2016 - present* I'm managing a large development project which includes managing expectations with internal and external stakeholders, scoping out requirements and organising development tasks for our team.
-I also work on some of the development tasks within this project.
+- __ACT Project Manager__ *[Sentral Education](http://sentral.com.au) &mdash; Sep 2016 - present* I'm managing a large development project which includes managing expectations with internal and external stakeholders, scoping out requirements and organising development tasks for our team.
+This also includes organisation of meeting with clients and business partners.
 - __Web Developer__ *[Sentral Education](http://sentral.com.au) &mdash; Jan 2015 - Sep 2016* I worked in the development team assisting with maintenance and development of new features for our software products using various front-end and back-end frameworks and languages.
-- __Lead Developer: Siteflex Classic__ *[Solutions Outsourced](http://solutionsoutsourced.com.au) &mdash; Sep 2009 - Dec 2014* I worked in various back-end & front-end development, client support and product training roles at Solutions Outsourced related to their CMS and SMS/email marketing platform called Siteflex.
-This included working directly with clients on website development projects, creation of a Siteflex training system and most recently leading development on Siteflex Classic.
+- __Lead Developer: Siteflex Classic__ *[Solutions Outsourced](http://solutionsoutsourced.com.au) &mdash; Jul 2014 - Dec 2014* I worked with a team of developers on an internal CMS and SMS/email marketing platform called Siteflex.
+This role included planning and development of features on the Siteflex Classic product.
+- __Siteflex Back-end Developer__ *[Solutions Outsourced](http://solutionsoutsourced.com.au) &mdash; Jun 2012 - Jun 2014* I worked with a team of developers on an internal CMS and SMS/email marketing platform called Siteflex.
+This role included planning and development of features on the Siteflex Classic product.
+- __Web Developer__ *[Solutions Outsourced](http://solutionsoutsourced.com.au) &mdash; Sep 2009 - May 2012* I contributed to the development team by implementing websites on the Siteflex Classic platform, assisted with customer support and planned and maintained a training system for Siteflex.
 - __Field Assistant__ *PBA Surveyors &mdash; Apr 2004 - Sep 2009* I worked with a team of Cadastral and Construction Surveyors around Sydney.
 I also developed their company website in my free time.

 ### Projects